 If you’re looking to build a workout or fitness tracker app, you want to get it to market as soon as possible.
 Here’s how you can create your own workout app using lean startup techniques.

 Whether you use a fitness app to track your steps while you walk the dog, or a workout app so you can measure your reps at the gym, fitness is a big business.
 In fact, it’s estimated that the fitness app market is worth over $1.1 billion.

-This means that if you are planning to create your own workout app, it’s important to get it right in order to stand out from the crowd.
+This means that if you are planning to create your own workout app, it’s important to get it right to stand out from the crowd.

 Here’s how you can use the lean startup method to build a fitness app that everyone wants to download.

 Lean Startup fitness application development.
-How it’s grown over the past few years?
+How it has grown over the past few years?

 We’re a lot more invested in our health and fitness than we were ten years ago.
 With a staggering 40% of people around the world now overweight, people are keen to do what they can to become healthier and live longer fitter lives.

 The other reason why fitness app development has grown is the rise of technology.
 Faster 5G networks, the growth of edge cloud technology, and the introduction of the internet of things (IoT) all make it easy for us to monitor our health.
 Wearable fitness tech means we can log our steps and heart rate without thinking about it.